Understanding and modelling fog - WCSSP case study

 Fog is made up of lots of tiny water droplets, formed when air close to the ground is cooled, causing the condensation of water vapour.
 There are different types of fog, which are typically categorised depending on how the air is cooled.
 In areas with high levels of pollution, fog can become very thick as pollution particles help the water droplets join together and grow.
 Dense fog significantly limits visibility, resulting in detrimental impacts on transport, particularly in the aviation and road transport industries.
 In parts of India, dense fog can occur on over half of all winter days, with particularly bad winters, such as that of 2013-2014, resulting in economic losses upwards of $ 1.5 million.

-WCSSP India is a collaborative project between the Met Office, other UK institutions and the Indian Ministry of Earth Sciences (MoES) to advance scientific understanding that can be translated into services to protect lives and livelihoods around the world.
+WCSSP India is a collaborative project between the Met Office, other UK institutions and the Indian Ministry of Earth Sciences (MoES).

 This work has also studied how well fog is represented in urban areas.
 Experiments using the UK Met Office’s Unified Model have highlighted deficiencies in the way aerosols are currently represented in the model.
 For example, the amount and type of aerosols are not representative of different regions, which contributes to biases in fog forecasts.
 In addition, research has found that for modelling fog in urban areas, forecasts are very sensitive to how the land surface is represented, with locally realistic building data required to improve forecasts.
 Through WCSSP India research, improvements have been made to the way fog is represented in urban areas, resulting in the development of a high-resolution (330 m) visibility and fog forecasting model led by Dr. Jayakumar at NCMRWF in collaboration with the Met Office.
 The results of the work undertaken so far could help to improve fog forecasts not only in the UK and India but in cities around the world.